 The three themes discussed above point to a wide range of discursive constructions of what is required to be successful in one’s career in journalism, and highlight some tensions in discussions.

-There is a tension between the first theme of ‘training’ which stresses the facility to learn how to become a journalist in contrast with the second theme of ‘vocation’ which implies a journalist is born rather than made.
-This second discourse constructs journalism as something you ‘born’ to do and that journalism itself is product of common sense and of natural choices and practices.
+There is a tension between the first theme of ‘training’ which stresses the facility to learn how to become a journalist in contrast to the second theme of ‘vocation’ which implies a journalist is born rather than made.
+This second discourse constructs journalism as something you are ‘born’ to do and that journalism itself is a product of common sense and of natural choices and practices.
 Therefore the practice of journalism itself becomes constructed as immutable.

 Further, the first construction of training is predicated on learning from past journalists who know how to do journalism.
 (There is also the seeming tension between the twin assertions of experienced past practitioners and cutting edge revolutionising future practice which is glossed over and worthy of future examination).
 This too like the ‘vocation’ discourse frames journalism practice as an inevitability – in training you learn these processes from ‘natural’ journalists and you will know how reiterate them and will become a journalist.